vapor/docs/3.0/docs/concepts/http.md

 APIs are endpoints that sometimes receive but always reply with raw data.
 The raw data can be in any format.
 Most commonly, APIs communicate with [JSON](../getting-started/json.md).
 Sometimes, they communicate with XML or other data types.
 Vapor can flexibly switch between supported formats, both by official or by community made libraries.

-APIs in Vapor are (almost) always creating using a "MVC" or "Model View Controller" model [which we explain here.](../getting-started/controllers.md)
+APIs in Vapor are (almost) always created using a "MVC" or "Model View Controller" model [which we explain here.](../getting-started/controllers.md)

 Designing an API in Vapor is really simple.
 [We dive into this from here.](../getting-started/application.md)